PolusAI/nyxus/README.md

 --reduceThreads | (optional) Number of CPU threads used on the feature calculation step.
 Default: '--reduceThreads=1' | integer
 --skiproi | (optional) Skip ROIs having specified labels.
 Example: '--skiproi=image1.tif:2,3,4;image2.tif:45,56' | string --tempDir | (optional) Directory used by temporary out-of-RAM objects.
-Default value: system temporary directory | path
+Default value: system temporary directory | path --arrowOutputType | (optional) Type of Arrow file to write the feature results to.
+Current options are `arrow` for Arrow IPC or `parquet` for Parquet | string

 ---